HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## How to improve on compression

-Before thinking about how to compress content, it is often wise to reduce the content transmited to begin with.
+Before thinking about how to compress content, it is often wise to reduce the content transmitted to begin with.
 One way of achieving this is to use so-called "minimizers", such as <a hreflang="en" href="https://github.com/kangax/html-minifier">HTMLMinifier</a>, <a hreflang="en" href="https://github.com/ben-eb/cssnano">CSSNano</a>, or <a hreflang="en" href="https://github.com/mishoo/UglifyJS2">UglifyJS</a>.

 After having the minimal form of the content to transmit, the next step is to ensure compression is enabled.
 You can verify it is enabled as highlighted in the previous section, and configure your web server if needed.